Mini Stroke Symptoms Can Alert a Patient to the Potential of Future Strokes

 - Numbness or weakness in the arm, leg, or face, particularly on one side of the body

-A person who experiences mini stroke symptoms should visit a comprehensive stroke treatment facility for proper diagnosis and treatment.
+A person who experiences mini stroke symptoms should visit a comprehensive stroke treatment facility for proper diagnosis and treatment of stroke.
 Tampa General Hospital was the first state-designated comprehensive stroke center on the west coast of Florida to be nationally accredited by the Healthcare Facilities Accreditation Program.
 Our multispecialty team, which includes neurosurgeons, critical care physicians, and vascular neurologists, is available to treat patients 24 hours a day, 365 days a year.
 These specialists work together to create risk reduction plans customized to each patient’s individual needs.
 This includes using advanced imaging technologies and other diagnostic tools to analyze the symptoms of a TIA and work toward proactively preventing full strokes that may occur in the future.

 It is critical to have someone call 9-1-1 immediately should a person display mini stroke symptoms to request that the affected person be transported to the nearest comprehensive stroke treatment facility.